caraya/gulp-starter-2021/src/md-content/virtual-reality-then-and-now.md

 Curtis, Pavel, and David A. Nichols.
 [MUDs Grow Up: Social Virtual Reality in the Real World](https://www.researchgate.net/publication/2812522_MUDs_Grow_Up_Social_Virtual_Reality_in_the_Real_World).
 1993.

 Fanderclai, Tari Lin.
-“Like Magic, Only Real.”
+[Like Magic, Only Real](https://web.archive.org/web/20080111011434/http://web.nwe.ufl.edu/~tari/magic.html).
 Wired Women: Gender and New Realities in Cyberspace". edited by Lynn Cherny and Elizabeth Reba Weise, Seal Press, 1996.

 Jones, J. G. “3D On-Line Distributed Learning Environments: An Old Concept with a New Twist.”
 Society for Information Technology and Teacher Education International Conference, Association for the Advancement of Computing in Education, 2004, pp. 507–12.